 4. To help nurture responsible individuals that contribute to society

-5. Empowering people with disabilities impacts the economy positively
+5. Empowering persons with disabilities impacts the economy positively

-By supporting the programs that provide people with disabilities with skills and work opportunities, tax rates may ultimately become lower while people with disabilities will also feel more empowered.
+By supporting the programs that provide persons with disabilities with skills and work opportunities, tax rates may ultimately become lower while persons with disabilities will also feel more empowered.
 This not only improves the economy; it also upgrades the living standards.

 6. To help people with hidden disabilities to come out and get proper assistance